Is Matcha Tea Safe During Pregnancy? (Updated 2026 Guide)

 ✓ What's Safe

-- • Pure matcha powder with minimal added ingredients
+- • Pure matcha powder without added herbs like ginseng or hibiscus

 ✗ What to Avoid

-- • Matcha products containing ginseng or ginseng extract
+- • Matcha products containing ginseng - linked to embryonic abnormalities in animal studies

-- • Drinks with high fructose corn syrup as a sweetener
+- • Products with high fructose corn syrup - associated with gestational diabetes risk

 Most Common Ingredients in Matcha Tea Products